pj1031999/zinit/README.md

 ### Description
-This is wrapper for `/sbin/init` which mount your root filesystem in zram device using overlayfs then it spawn `/bin/sh`.
+This is wrapper for `/sbin/init` which mount your root filesystem in zram device using overlayfs, then it spawns `/bin/sh`.
 All changes in this filesystem are written to ram.

 In order to run add to kernel cmdline `init=/path/to/zinit`